Should You Turn Your Freelance Gig Into an LLC?

 Freelance writing can be a lucrative side gig.
 It’s also a great way to gain experience, perfect your craft, and build connections with clients while doing what you love.
 However, if you’re looking to turn your freelance gig into a full-time career or full-fledged business in the U.S., there are some important things to consider.
 In addition to how you might need to change your routine and the tools you’ll need for success, you might also want to consider turning your gig into an LLC.

-Becoming a registered business in the United States might seem daunting.
+Becoming a registered business as a copywriter in the United States might seem daunting.
 After all, you’re just one person.
 However, there are many benefits to forming an LLC — ones that you won’t get if you simply keep the title of “freelancer.”

 With that in mind, let’s discuss why it’s often worth it to transform your services into an LLC and how you can go about it the right way.